Every cookie contains a key-value pair along with a number of attributes that control when and where that cookie is used.

 If you set

-Strict, your cookie will only be sent in a
+Strict, your cookie can only be sent in a

 promo_shown cookie is set as follows: